tanerjn/openstack-deployment/README.md

 # Was tested just on CentOS7.

-## Modify scripts for the desired network and disk configurations.
+## Modify scripts for the desired network and flavor configurations.